 Getting Started as a Freshman Applicant

-For many students the hardest part of planning for admission to college is figuring out just where to start.
-Getting yourself ready to enter college takes time and careful thought.
+For many students the hardest part of planning for admission to LIU Pharmacy’s Doctor of Pharmacy (Pharm.D.) professional program is figuring out just where to start.
+Getting yourself ready takes time and careful thought.
 If you are reading this then doubtlessly you’ve already given your career goals some thought and have included study of pharmacy among the possibilities for yourself.
-The information provided below is intended to help you know what it takes to become an informed and competitive applicant as a freshman pharmacy major.
+The information provided below is intended to help you know what it takes to become an informed and competitive applicant for our Pharm.D. program.

-LIU’s admission counselors review each application individually to identify students that have demonstrated strong academic abilities.
+LIU Pharmacy’s admission committee reviews each application individually to identify students that have demonstrated strong academic abilities.
 Good academics alone, however, do not complete the entire picture.
 We seek students with experiences of community service and leadership.
 Personal characteristics of honesty and integrity, creativity and talent, as well as enthusiasm in the pursuit of expanding of your experiences and mind are particularly desirable and contribute to LIU Pharmacy’s strengths and diversity.

 Be sure to keep track of any awards or other special recognitions you may have received for your academic or scholastic achievement.
-On our application we ask you to name the awards you received, the dates they were awarded and to provide a description of the award.
+On your PharmCAS application you will be able to list up to five academic honors that you have received, in order of importance to you.

-Campus tours take place Monday through Friday at 10:00am and 2:00pm.
+Campus tours are coordinated through the Admissions Office and take place Monday through Friday; campus tour schedule.
 Please arrive at the Admissions Office several minutes prior to the start time.
 What you’ll get to see: cafeterias, computer labs, the library, classrooms, art galleries, the Kumble Theater, the Wellness, Recreation and Athletic Center and so much more!
 Reservations are not required.

 To set up a private visit or a group tour of LIU Brooklyn, please send an email to email@example.com with the time and date you would like to visit.
 (Note: please specify whether or not you will require a tour of the Residence Hall facilities as well.)